Projects per year

 Research interests

-I am chief investigator an NIHR-funded Programme Grant for Applied Research of circa £3m in collaboration with Ashley Blom (co-CI, Sheffield), Mike Whitehouse (UoB, THS), Mike Reed (Northumbria, NJR) and David Sochart (SWLEOC) and numerous other researchers in Bristol and beyond.
-HIPPY (Hip Programme Prosthesis Study for the Younger THR patients) is a programme of studies in evidence synthesis, large linked RWE data analyses, and economic modelling to find out which implants are best for patients under 70 years of age.
-It includes the largest surgical trial in orthopaedics where we will randomise nearly 8,000 elective hip replacement patients under 70 years to receiving cemented, uncemented, or hybrid implants in circa 100 hospitals across England and Wales who we will follow-up for 10 years after surgery.
-My interests lie in using evidence synthesis methods and "big data" from national and international sources to inform cost-effectiveness models.
-I lead two completed NIHR grants using these methods to determine the cost-effectiveness of multiple types of hip and knee implants.
-I lead or co-lead the economic evaluation components in research infrastructure grants such as the contact for analyses of NJR data and the Bristol NICE Technology Asssesment Group and over 20 other NIHR funded studies based at Bristol, Oxford, and other organisations across the UK.
+I am chief investigator of HIPPY (Hip Programme Prosthesis Study for the Younger THR patients), an NIHR-funded Programme Grant for Applied Research of circa £3m in collaboration with Ashley Blom (co-CI, Sheffield), Mike Whitehouse (UoB, THS), Mike Reed (Northumbria, NJR), David Sochart (SWLEOC) and research teams at the Musculoskeletal Research Unit, North Bristol Trust, and the Bristol Trials Centre.
+HIPPY is a programme of studies in evidence synthesis, large linked RWE data analyses, and economic modelling to find out which implants are best for patients under 70 years of age.
+It includes the largest surgical trial in orthopaedic implants where we will randomise nearly 8,000 elective hip replacement patients under 70 years in circa 100 hospitals across England and Wales.

 I have a PhD in Economics, having studied economic theory and finance in post-graduate programmes in the USA and Portugal.
-My dissertation looked at economic growth models and tested the (endogenous) influence of population growth on economic growth in 202 countries.
+My dissertation looked at economic growth models and tested the endogenous influence of population growth on economic growth in 202 countries.

 External positions